 The Exhibition will cover every aspect of the commercial fishing industry from catching and locating to processing and packaging, right through to marketing and distribution of the final product.

 If you are looking to get a share of the Icelandic fishing market, below are more facts why this exhibition is a must every three years:

-The exhibitor brochure, details of stand costs and how to book your stand for 2014 will be available shortly.
-To keep up to date with the latest information and annoucements, sign up to the eNewsletter by clicking here.
+The exhibitor brochure, details of stand costs and how to book your stand for 2020 will be available shortly.
+To keep up to date with the latest information and announcements, sign up to the eNewsletter here.